Lake Ontario Trout & Salmon Association (LOTSA)

 The dates of our meetings are listed below.
 They begin at 7pm at the 4H Cornell Cooperative Extension, 4487 Lake Avenue (Rt 78 two miles north of Lockport), Lockport, NY 14094

-Thursday April 13 – Tournament Spring Kings Techniques With Captain Matt Dunn
+Thursday April 12th – Tournament Spring Kings Techniques with TBD

-Thursday Sep 14 – Season Wrap Up Roundtable With multiple LOTSA Captains
+Thursday September 13th – Season Wrap Up Roundtable with multiple LOTSA Captains

 LOTSA “Tournaments within a Tournament, free for LOTSA Members”